Home » Blog » How to Find Your Footing After a Big Life Change — Even If You Feel Stuck

 • What are you chasing because it’s what everyone else is doing?

 Of course, not everything is up for debate.
-There’s a lot on your to-do list that genuinely belongs there.
+There are many responsibilities that don’t fade away in the face of change (and new ones that pop up!).
 But how can you know for sure if you don’t challenge your assumptions?

-And it’s not just your to-do list.
-Think about your relationships, boundaries, home, finances, and so much more.
-In what ways are you stuck only because you haven’t tried to change?
+And it goes beyond your to-do list.
+Think about your relationships, boundaries, finances, and so much more.
+In what ways are you stuck only because you haven’t allowed yourself to imagine change?

-I have spent so many years of my life stuck—stuck in relationships, stuck in jobs I hated, stuck in debt, stuck drowning in my clutter—because I assumed that change would be too hard.
+I have spent many years underestimating myself, and it kept me stuck: stuck in relationships, stuck in jobs I hated, stuck in debtstuck, drowning in my clutter—because I didn’t know I was allowed to ask for more, or I assumed that change would be too hard.

 I used to tell myself, “I’ve made my bed, and now I’ve got to sleep in it.”